Willjfield/maplibre-gl-map-to-image/README.md

 ## Future Development

-* Support for generating images in formats other than PNG
 * Direct access to image data for use cases like direct downloading
 * Support different image resolutions and aspect ratios that may not match the current map canvas